CIARAMICOLA. I love this cake because it’s beautiful and so reminiscent of ancient times.

 Modern Alchermes is more boringly prepared by infusing neutral spirits with sugar, cinnamon, cloves, cardamom, nutmeg, rose-water, vanilla and red food coloring.
 Nobody drinks it.
 In fact, besides the color effect, it’s generally only used to impart an interesting floral aroma to cakes and pastries.
 If you can’t find it, just substitute with a sweet wine like Vin Santo or Marsala, a pinch each of the above spices and substitute the milk with red fruit juice (e.g. cranberry or pomegranate).

 I make the dough as a cake, not as a sweet bread:

 - 450 gr. ( 4 and 1/2 cups) cake flour or Italian 00

 - 2 egg yolks

-Using a food processor, mix first dry ingredients with butter, then add all liquid ingredients.
-Transfer in a buttered bundt pan and bake in preheated oven at 180° C (375°F) until set, about 45 minutes.
-Meanwhile make the meringue as explained below.
-Remove from the oven, switch off heat, but keep the oven warm as you will need it to dry the meringue.
+Using a food processor, mix first dry ingredients with butter, then add eggs and liqueur or wine.
+Add enough milk to obtain a firm but spreadable batter.
+Transfer the batter in a buttered Bundt pan and bake in preheated oven at 180° C (375°F) until set, about 45 minutes.
+Meanwhile, make the meringue as explained below.
+Remove the cake from the oven, but keep the oven warm as you will need it to dry the meringue.
 Remove the cake from the cake mold as soon as it is cool enough to handle.

 for the meringue topping: